The Best Gate Latch For Fences is Self-Locking and Easy to Install

 Gate latches are available in several different materials.
 The most common material used for gate latches is powder-coated steel, which is a low-cost but relatively weather-resistant choice.
 You’ll also find zinc-plated steel or iron, which is usually found in chain-link fence gates.
 Upgraded hardware options might include stainless steel or even bronze, both of which are more resistant to corrosion than steel or iron.

 The different materials aren’t just for weather resistance.
-Many shoppers also choose a particular set of hardware (the gate latch, hinges, and the screws to mount them) for a certain look or aesthetic.
+Many shoppers also choose a particular set of hardware (such as the gate latch, hinges, and screws to mount them) for a specific look or aesthetic that matches their privacy or garden fencing

 Gate Frame Shape and Type

 Fences and the gates that secure them come in a variety of shapes and sizes.
 For example, tall fences might benefit from a particular latch style, while lower fences might do better with another.
 Also, some garden gates are built from wood, which features right angles and flat surfaces.
 Chain-link fences, on the other hand, use round metal pipes.
+DIY cheap fences come in many shapes, materials, and sizes.
 The hardware for one won’t work for the other, so you’ll have to choose the appropriate latch for your gate.

 Also, consider that some gates are actually two swinging doors that meet in the middle.
 The hardware for these gates needs to offer a way to latch the two sections together.